Hindu iconography: Tilaka

 The tilaka (or tilak) is a mark worn on the forehead or other parts of the body as a sign of spiritual devotion.
 Hindus may wear a tilaka regularly or especially on religious occasions.
 The shape of the tilaka is often an indicator of devotion to a certain deity.
 For example, the U-shaped urdhva pundra usually denotes devotion to Vishnu, while Shiva devotees often wear it in the form of three horizontal lines.
 It may be made of saffron, vermilion, turmeric, clay, or simply ash.

 To denote marriage and auspiciousness, married Hindu women commonly wear a decorative vermilion dot or bindu, or bindī on the forehead.
 This is analogous to a wedding ring worn in western countries.
 In southern India, the mark is called pottu (or bottu).
 The exact shape, size and location of the bindi or pottu shows regional variation; for instance, in some parts of India the bindi is often worn just below the hairline, while in southern India it is more common to wear it between the eyebrows.
 In east India, especially in West Bengal, traditionally larger bindis are worn as mark of devotion towards goddess Durga.

 Vibhuti

 Vibhuti (☰) is the holy ash obtained from sacred puja rites involving fire.
-Ash is considered a sign of purity due to its powdery white color.
+Ash is considered a sign of purity due to its powdery white colour.
 It is used on the forehead, normally as three horizontal lines representing Shiva.
 Some Hindus meld both the three horizontal vibhuti lines of Shiva and the U-shaped urdhva pundra of Vishnu in an amalgam marker signifying Hari-Hara (Vishnu-Shiva).
 In addition, sacred ash signifies that the body's origin is from dust and ash, acting a marker of impermanence and a reminder of the illusory nature (maya) of existence.